SoftUni-Internal/interactive-content/EN/04-For-Loop/06-Infinite-Loops.md

 Create a program, which sums and prints numbers in an array until the number **0**.

-- You receive an array of numbers
+- You will receive an array of numbers

 - Go through the array and print the sum for each iteration